Sonali-Saroj/Dynamic_retail_dashboard/README.md

-# Dynamic_retail_dashboard In Excel
+# **Dynamic_retail_dashboard In Excel**
-Dynamic Retail Dashboard in Excel
-📌 Overview
+## **Overview**

-The Dynamic Retail Dashboard is an interactive and data-driven tool built in Excel to visualize and analyze retail data.
+The **Dynamic Retail Dashboard** is an interactive and data-driven tool built in Excel to visualize and analyze retail data.
-It connects to datasets hosted on GitHub, uses Power Query for data transformation, and presents insights through dynamic charts and KPIs.

-This dashboard solves key business questions and enables informed decision-making.
+It connects to datasets hosted on GitHub, uses Power Query for data transformation, and presents insights through dynamic charts and KPIs.This dashboard solves key business questions and enables informed decision-making.

-📊 Datasets Used
+## Datasets Used
-1. Orders Table
+### 1. Orders Table

-Contains details of customer orders, including product, shipping, and financial metrics.
+The Orders table contains details of customer orders, including product, shipping, and financial metrics.

-Sample Data:
+**Sample Data:**

 Order ID	Returned	Order Date	Ship Date	Ship Mode	Customer Name	Segment	Country	Market	Sales CA-2012-124891	No	31-07-2020	31-07-2020	Same Day	Rick Hansen	Consumer	United States	US	2309.65